jad6/Project-Euler/README.md

 This book is simply a way to relay the awesome problems that the website has available and to make it accessible to a wider audience.
 You can then enter the result of the problem into the website to confirm the solution and join the community of problem solvers.

-*Note: Project Euler allows ([and even encourages](https://projecteuler.net/copyright)) for their material to be distributed and used as learning opportunities.
+*Note: Project Euler allows ([and even encourages](https://projecteuler.net/copyright)) for their material to be distributed and used for learning opportunities.
 What a cool bunch of people!*

-# Motivation
+## Motivation

 I learnt programming by messing with these problems at university and every time I want to learn a new language I do some of these problems again to get a hang of it.